On ordered Ramsey numbers of bounded-degree graphs: Large ordered Ramsey numbers for all orderings of regular graphs

+In the rest of the section, we prove Theorem~\ref{thm-lowerBoundAllOrderingsAlmostReg}.
 If $A$ and $B$ are subsets of the vertex set of a graph $G$, then we use $e_G(A,B)$ to denote the number of edges that have one vertex in $A$ and one vertex in $B$.
 In particular, $e_G(A,A)$ is the number of edges of the subgraph $G[A]$ of $G$ induced by $A$.
-A similar notation, $e_{\cG}(A,B)$, is used for an ordered graph $\cG$ and two subsets $A$ and $B$ of its vertices.
+A similar notation, $e_{\cG}(A,B) = e_G(A,B)$, is used for an ordered graph $\cG = (G,\prec)$ and two subsets $A$ and $B$ of its vertices.

 \begin{lemma} Let $M,n,s,t$ be positive integers with $M \leq \binom{t}{2}+t$ and let $\rho>0$ and $\delta > 0$ be real numbers such that $\lceil \rho n\rceil$ is even and

 where $D$ is the number of $\rho$-regular graphs on $[n]$.
 Then, with probability at least $1-\delta$, the graph $G(\rho,n)$ satisfies the following statement: for every partition of $V(G(\rho,n))$ into sets $X_1,\ldots,X_t$, each of size at most $s$, there are more than $M$ pairs $(X_i,X_j)$ with $1\leq i \leq j \leq t$ and $e_{G(\rho,n)}(X_i,X_j)>0$. \end{lemma} \begin{proof} Let $X_1,\ldots,X_t$ be a partition of the set $[n]$ such that $X_i$ contains at most $s$ elements for every $1 \leq i \leq t$.
 Let $S$ be a set of $M$ pairs $(X_i,X_j)$ for some $1 \leq i \leq j \leq t$.
 We let $h$ denote the number of graphs $H$ on $[n]$ with $\lceil \rho n \rceil/2$ edges such that $e_H(X_i,X_j)=0$ for every pair $(X_i,X_j)$ with $1\leq i \leq j \leq t$ that is not contained in $S$.
 Since the size of every $X_i$ is at most $s$, we have